andrewgkirk/website/content/project/photothermal-therapy/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 We are developing improved methods for photothermal treatment of cancer tumours, focusing on modifications of functionalised nanoparticles that can improve absorption while also being bio-compatible.
 We are also investigating improved methods of beam delivery.
+{{< figure src="/img/photothermal.png" caption="Bioheat model" >}}

 **Students currently involved in this project:**
  - {{% mention "Fatma-Oudjedi" %}}